Cosmetics

 The requirements for obtaining the Allergy Seal of Quality

-In order for cosmetics to be certified, they must contain the 81 potentially allergenic substances in only very limited quantities.
-The Allergy Seal of Quality bans them at concentrations that are 10 times lower than specified by Swiss law.
 In addition to the basic requirements listed above, the claims "without perfume/without fragrances" and "without colourants" are also tested if they are advertised or used on the packaging.

 Are you interested?
 Order the requirements or request a non-binding quote.